chrismeserole/lark/readme.md

 ### Excepted Files

-With the exception of the folders listed above, Lark does not open, copy or parse any file or subdirectory beginning with `.` or `_` or ending with '.py', '.pyc', '.yml' or '.yaml'.
+With the exception of the folders listed above, Lark does not open, copy or parse any file or subdirectory beginning with `.` or `_` or ending with `.py`, `.pyc`, `.yml` or `.yaml`.
 The excepted file types can be changed in _config.yaml.

 All other files are copied recursively, with the same directory structure, into the _site/ folder at runtime.